Kritim Yantra

 to delete the product.

-Laravel provides a robust error handling mechanism out of the box.
-However, we can customize the error responses to make them more user-friendly.
+Laravel provides a robust error handling mechanism out of the box, but we can customize it to return consistent JSON responses.

 use Illuminate\Contracts\Validation\Validator;